Complete Guide to Home Cell Signal Boosters

 Until around , all cell signal boosters were dual-band units that amplified the two bands of cellular frequency used by 3G networks (bands 2 and 5).

-The major cellular carriers shut off 3G nationwide in 2022.
+The major cellular carriers shut off 3G service nationwide in 2022.
 Because 3G is no longer available in most areas, we strongly recommend that you do not purchase a dual-band 3G signal booster.
 A 3G booster won’t amplify 4G or 5G frequencies.

 Will 4G boosters work with 5G networks?